Genealogy-valued Feller diffusion: Ultrametric measure spaces and concatenation semigroups

 \subsection{Concatenation semigroup \texorpdfstring{$(\U,\sqcup^h)$}{(U,sqcup)}, \texorpdfstring{$h$}{h}-truncation and \\infinite divisibility on \texorpdfstring{$\U$}{U}}

+It is well known that thanks to the branching property the laws of $\R_+$-valued branching processes are infinitely divisible.
+It turns out that the same is true for the $\U$-valued Feller diffusion.
+To this end we need a semigroup structure on $\U$ (see \cite{infdiv}) with respect to an operation which we call concatenation.

-Consider a representative of $\mfu \in \U$.
-For a given $h>0$ we want to decompose the population in subfamilies in which the \emph{time to the most recent common ancestor} is less than $h$, i.e., the genealogical (tree) distance between pairs of individuals inside each of the subfamilies is smaller than $2h$.
+\paragraph{Concatenation semigroup $(\U,\sqcup)$} Consider a representative of $\mfu = [U,r,\mu] \in \U$.
+For a given $h>0$ we want to decompose the population represented by $U$ into \emph{subfamilies} in which the \emph{time to the most recent common ancestor} is less than $h$, i.e., the genealogical distance between pairs of individuals inside each of the subfamilies is smaller than $2h$.
 Since we work with ultrametric spaces we obtain a disjoint decomposition of the whole space in a collection of subspaces with diameters strictly less than $2h$.
-We call such spaces \emph{$h$-trees}.
-The \emph{$h$-trees} themselves can be connected with each other to form new spaces which we call \emph{$h$-forests}.
+We call the equivalence classes of such spaces \emph{$h$-trees}.
+The \emph{$h$-trees} themselves can be connected with each other to form new spaces whose equivalence classes we call \emph{$h$-forests}.
 Both these objects are elements of $\U$.

 Using the pairwise distance matrix distribution we can formally define the objects which we just described in words as follows.
 The subset of \emph{$h$-trees} in $\U$ is defined by

 and the subset of \emph{$h$-forests} in $\U$ is defined by